 The most known depegging event happened in 2022 with Terra (UST).
 The stablecoin was intended to retain a $1 value, using LUNA to back the peg.
 Both coins then collapsed, and due to supply and demand, Luna’s increased supply, coupled with Terra’s depegging, eventually made Luna worthless.

 In the chart below, you can see the fall in the stablecoin’s price since the depegging.
-It is now being traded at $0.014.
+It is being traded at $0.017 as of mid September 2024.

 Some causes that can result in depegging include:

-• Market outperformance — Another scenario that can cause depegging to occur is if the market outperforms the algorithm.
-Supply and demand can secure an asset’s currency peg by smart contracts but only up to a certain extent.
+- Market outperformance — Another scenario that can cause depegging to occur is if the market outperforms the algorithm.
+Supply and demand can secure an asset’s currency peg by smart contracts, but only to a certain extent.
 The market can crash quickly or even outperform the smart contract algorithms, leading to a currency’s depegging.
 This is what happened to Terra UST.

 What types of stablecoins are there?